vacp2p/rfc/waku/waku.md

 When a node does not receive the Status message from a peer, before a configurable timeout, it SHOULD disconnect from that peer.

-Upon retrieval of the Status message, the node SHOULD validate the message content and decide whether it is compatible with the Waku version and mode its peer is advertising.
-The handshake is completed when the node has sent, received and validated the Status message.
+Upon retrieval of the Status message, the node SHOULD validate the message received and validated the Status message.
 Note that its peer might not be in the same state.